Charters & Trips

 If you are going crab combo fishing you will need the crab endorsement, if sturgeon fishing, the sturgeon endorsement.

-How much fish am I bringing home: Typically you fill most of your limit on a charter boat.
+How much fish am I bringing home: Typically, you fill most of your limit on a charter boat.
 For Ground fish, you generally come home with 10x rock fish and up to 2 Ling cod.
 Rockfish are between 3 and 10lb each and Ling cod can get up to 30lb each.
 Make sure you have the ability to process and store the meat once home.
 I vacuum seal and label EVERYTHING I catch, either same day or the next day, and throw it all into the freezer for one week.
 Freeze at -4^ for a week due to the FDA suggestions for treating parasites.
 Not a requirement if you are eating fresh and cooked.
 If you plan on eating any of your catches that are wild caught as RAW meals, follow the FDA guidelines.
 Plan on bringing home at least 10lb and up to 40lb or so.
+My tuna trip left me with 101lb in the cooler.
 YMMV.

 Gear Suggestions:

-I prefer lighter tackle so I bring the following:
+I prefer lighter tackle, so I bring the following to the Bay Area:

 Med Light Casting: Phenix Axis ML rod and Shimano Torium 16 reel with 40lb Depth Hunter braid.

-Slow Pitch Jigging: Temple Reef Element E2 rod and Penn Fathom II 2 speed reel with 40lb Depth Hunter braid.
+Slow Pitch Jigging: Temple Reef Element E2 rod and Penn Fathom II 2 speed reel with 20lb Diawa J-BRAID x8 metered braid.

 Med Heavy Meat Stick / Descender: Penn Slammer and Penn Senator 4/0 reel with 65lb Depth Hunter braid.

 Tackle for these trips can be found online at Pitbull Tackle and locally at the Fisherman's Warehouse.
 You really don't need much.
-I bring an OTI Jig Bag with all my SPJ lures, several rigs and Farallon Feathers in various sizes and colors.
-The boat will have all the weights you will need and you can buy / rent them easily.
+I bring an OTI Jig Bag with all my SPJ lures, several rigs and Farallon Feathers in various sizes and colors, and hooks.
+The boat will have all the weights you will need, and you can buy / rent them easily.

 Slow Pitch Jigging Explained: